Pressure Cooker vs. Slow Cooker: What’s the Difference?

 • Faster cooking: Recipes that take 6-8 hours in a slow cooker only take 45 minutes to finish in a pressure cooker.

 • More functions: Electric pressure cookers have multiple functions.
-You can pressure cook, slow cook, sous vide, saute and more.
+You can pressure cook, slow cook, sous vide, sauté, and more.

-• Smaller size: A pressure cooker vs. slow cooker takes up less space on your countertops and in storage.
+• Smaller size: A pressure cooker vs. a slow cooker takes up less space on your countertops and in storage.

 Pressure Cooker Cons